Battle of Fort Donelson: Confederate

-Floyd's Confederate force of approximately 17,089 men consisted of three divisions (Army of Central Kentucky), garrison troops, and attached cavalry.
+Floyd's Confederate force of approximately 16,171 men consisted of three divisions of the Central Kentucky Army, garrison troops, and attached cavalry.
 The three divisions were commanded by Floyd (replaced by Colonel Gabriel C. Wharton when Floyd took command of the entire force) and Brig.
 Gens.
 Bushrod Johnson and Simon Bolivar Buckner.
 During the battle, Johnson, the engineering officer who briefly commanded Fort Donelson in late January, was effectively superseded by Brig.
 Gen. Gideon J. Pillow (Grant's opponent at his first battle at Belmont).
 Pillow, who arrived at Fort Donelson on February 9, was displaced from overall command of the fort when the more-senior Floyd arrived.
 The garrison troops were commanded by Col. John W. Head and the cavalry by Col. Nathan Bedford Forrest.

 Fort Donelson was named for Brig.
 Gen. Daniel S. Donelson, who selected its site and began construction in 1861.
 It was considerably more formidable than Fort Henry.
 Fort Donelson rose about 100 feet (30 m) on approximately 100 acres of dry ground above the Cumberland River, which allowed for plunging fire against attacking gunboats, an advantage Fort Henry did not enjoy.
 The river batteries included twelve guns: ten 32-pounder smoothbore cannons, two 9-pounder smoothbore cannons, an 8-inch howitzer, a 6.5-inch rifle (128-pounder), and a 10-inch Columbiad.
 There were three miles (5 km) of trenches in a semicircle around the fort and the small town of Dover.
 The outer works were bounded by Hickman Creek to the west, Lick Creek to the east, and the Cumberland River to the north.
 These trenches, located on a commanding ridge and fronted by a dense abatis of cut trees and limbs stuck into the ground and pointing outward, were backed up by artillery and manned by Buckner and his Bowling Green troops on the right (with his flank anchored on Hickman Creek), and Johnson/Pillow on the left (with his flank near the Cumberland River).
 Facing the Confederates, from left to right, were Smith, Lew Wallace (who arrived on February 14), and McClernand.
 McClernand's right flank, which faced Pillow, had insufficient men to reach overflowing Lick Creek, so it was left unanchored.
 Through the center of the Confederate line ran the marshy Indian Creek, this point defended primarily by artillery overlooking it on each side.